PronoyC/Galen/README.md

 # Galen-V1
-A platform to address the opioid epidemic in Canada
+A platform to address the opioid epidemic in Canada.